Why is the flow of signals in a synapse from axonal end of one neuron to dendritic end of another neuron but not the reverse?

 Solution:

 The electrical signal travels through a neuron.
-In order to be transmitted to another neuron, it needs to be passed in the form of neurotransmitters.
+To be transmitted to another neuron, it needs to be passed in the form of neurotransmitters.
 Neurotransmitters are chemical substances that can enter a neuron only through specialized channels which are present only in dendrites not in axons.